Oeyvind/partikkel_fm/analyzer/readme.txt

   - analyze will read all files, create the data array (and save it to file)
   - saved will just read the data array from file
   - both modes will display the 3d plot (use analyze the first run, and then saved for later runs where the data has not changed)

+To run both generation and display: python run_all.py {dataset}
+  for example
+  python run_all.py test
+For subsequent viewing of the generated dataset, use python display test saved